Dave Matthews Band: Timeline

-Performances, taping and bootlegs
+Performances, taping and fans

 A jam band, Dave Matthews Band is known for its tight, engaging live shows.
 The band has always encouraged fans to record its performances and was one of rock's most bootlegged bands.
 In fact, a direct patch to the soundboard was made available to recordists until 1995, when some of these tapes found their way into less scrupulous, commercial-minded hands who overcharged fans in the band's eyes.
 The band cites college students trading these tapes in the early 1990s as a key reason for their current fame.

 The band is known for playing songs differently each performance; this practice has become a staple of their live shows since the early 1990s.

-Between 1998 and 2007, DMB performed at Giants Stadium ten times before it was demolished in 2010.